Skip advert

 Advertisement - Article continues below

-There’s only one specification to choose from at launch: the highly-equipped First Edition.
-Starting at around £32,000, this comes fitted with a 48kWh battery, alongside a 169bhp electric motor, providing a range of up to 193 miles – falling short of the entry-level ID.3’s 265-mile range.
-However, Ora claims a larger 63kWh battery will be available at a later date, bringing the 03’s range over the 260-mile threshold.
+There was one specification to choose from at launch: the highly-equipped First Edition.
+Starting at around £32,000, this came fitted with a 169bhp electric motor and 48kWh battery, which provides a range of up to 193 miles.
+That figure unfortunately falls short of the entry-level ID.3’s 265-mile range.
+The lineup now includes a Pure+ trim with this powertrain, along with a Pro+ version with a larger 63kWh battery for a range of up to 260 miles, albeit still with sluggish charging speeds and no heat pump for improved winter efficiency.

 Range, charging & running costs